THE PEACE AND HARMONY

 Presently, I have only one question regarding Jesus.
 How do the sayings

-the earth but the endless expanse of Infinity, in its quest for World Peace?
+the earth but the endless expanse of Infinity as it leaves

 This book is simply a compilation of my personal thoughts, regarding this